-Garrett's Ranking Technique for major problems faced with pandemic
+Garrett's Ranking Technique for major problems faced with pandemic j = Number of schemes ranked by the jth individual

 This Garrett's ranking technique is used to understand the different responses of the maritime practitioners in their order to understand the problems faced by the mariners.
 The following formula has been used to obtain the rank under the Garrett Ranking technique to rank the problems faced by the marine practitioners in the different parts of the world.